 Identify up to ten milestones to be achieved before the end of the twelve month period of performance under the FY 2015 UASI grant.
 Exact start and end dates of the period of performance are highly subject to change, due to currently unknown state and federal guidance.
 Our current best guess of the time frame is December 1, 2015 to December 31, 2016.
 Some Milestones can be achieved prior to the allocation of funding.
-No purchases can be made prior fra CO
+No purchases can be made prior to completing the execution of your MOU.
+For dates use (mm-dd-yyyy).
+Project Time is the number of months, round up